topspinj/presentations/README.md

 # Slide Directory

-[How to design and build a recommender pipeline in Python](pycon-canada-2018.pdf): PyCon Canada 2018.
+[How to design and build a recommender pipeline in Python](pycon-canada-2018.pdf): PyCon Canada.
+November 10th, 2018.
 Toronto, Canada.